Getting Started in Farming: Inheriting a Farm

 Ideally, the individual who left the farm to the heirs has made all the considerations for fairness.
 However, in some cases an equitable distribution was the guiding force.
 In these cases, fairness becomes an individual consideration.

 A complication arises if the farm is currently operated by one of the heirs.
 It is important to remember that the decisions made by the non-farming heirs can substantially influence the ability of the farming heir to continue.
-If the heirs want to sell, the farming heir may not have the capital or be in a position to take over the entire farm alone.
-This may be true if one of the heirs wants to start farming but the others do not.
+If the heirs want to sell, the farming heir may not have the capital or be in a position to take over or purchase the entire farm alone.
+This also may be true if one of the heirs wants to start farming but the others do not.

 If the decision is to keep the farm as an investment property, the heirs must agree on how to do so.
 In many cases, it is easier for a professional farm manager to handle the investment to avoid complications.
 Regardless of the method chosen, some means of decision making must be established.
 One heir must not be able to influence the return to the investment without the consent of the others.